-Director Since: October 13, 2006
+Director effective: October 13, 2006

-Dr. Danter is one of the founders of COTI and the inventor of the Company's proprietary platform drug discovery technology, CHEMSAS®.
-He trained at Western University (Western) in Internal Medicine and Clinical Pharmacology.
+Non-independent Director Dr. Danter is one of the founders of COTI and the inventor of the Company's platform drug discovery process, CHEMSAS®.
+He trained at Western University in Internal Medicine and Clinical Pharmacology.
 Dr. Danter is responsible for the discovery and profiling of the Company's small molecule portfolios, collaboration projects with pharmaceutical partners, and continued development of CHEMSAS®.
-He also plays a significant role in developing the business applications of COTI's proprietary technology.
-Prior to full time employment with COTI in 2005, Dr. Danter was an Associate Professor of Medicine at Western.
+He also plays a significant role in developing new business applications of COTI's proprietary technology.
+Prior to full time employment with COTI in 2005, Dr. Danter was an Associate Professor of Medicine at Western University and maintained a medical practice.